freedomofpress/securedrop/docs/network_firewall.md

 1. We recommend creating aliases for the repeated values (IPs and FQDNs).
 This will make your rules easier to read later.
+2. Use a ports alias (Section 6.3.1.3) for the `--multiport` rules.
-2. pfSense is a stateful firewall, which means that you don't need the iptables rules that allow incoming traffic that's in response to outgoing traffic (`--state ESTABLISHED,RELATED`). pfSense does this for you automatically.
+3. pfSense is a stateful firewall, which means that you don't need to add rules for the iptables rules that allow incoming traffic in response to outgoing traffic (`--state ESTABLISHED,RELATED`). pfSense does this for you automatically.
-3. You should create the rules on the interface where the traffic originates from.
+4. You should create the rules on the interface where the traffic originates from.
 The easy way to do this is look at the sources (`-s`) of each iptables rules, and create that rule on each corresponding interface.
 In case this is not clear:

 	* `-s APP_IP` => LAN
 	* `-s MONITOR_IP` => OPT1

-4. Make sure you delete the default "allow all" rule on the LAN interface.
+5. Make sure you delete the default "allow all" rule on the LAN interface.
+Leave the "Anti-Lockout" rule enabled.
+6. Any traffic that is not explicitly passed is logged and dropped by default in pfSense, so you don't need to add explicit rules (`LOGNDROP`) for that.
+7. Since some of the rules are almost identical except for whether they allow traffic from the App Server or the Monitor Server (`-s MONITOR_IP,APP_IP`), you can use the "add a new rule based on this one" button to save time creating a copy of the rule on the other interface.
+8. If you are having trouble with connections, the firewall logs can be very helpful.
+You can find them in the WebGUI in Status > System Logs > Firewall.

 We recognize that this process is cumbersome and may be difficult for people inexperienced in managing networks to understand.
 We are